-The number of Jews in Israel increased from the revised 6,446,100 in 2017 to 6,558,100 at the beginning of 2018, an increase of 112,000, or 1.74%.
-In contrast, the estimated Jewish population in the Diaspora decreased from the revised 8,061,500 to 8,047,900-a decrease of 13,600, or -0.17%.
-These changes reflect continuing Jewish emigration from the former Soviet Union (FSU), from France, from the small remnants of Jewish communities in Moslem countries, and from other countries, and the internal decrease due to an excess of deaths over births typical of the aggregate of Diaspora Jewry.
-In 2017, of a total increase of 112,000 core Jews in Israel, 97,000 reflected the balance of births and deaths, and 15,000 reflected the estimated Israel-Diaspora net migration balance (immigration minus emigration) and to a minor extent net conversion to Judaism (Israel Central Bureau of Statistics; Fisher 2015; Nissim 2018).
+Looking first at global trends, the number of Jews in Israel increased from the revised 6,554,500 in 2018 to 6,665,600 at the beginning of 2018, an increase of 111,100, or 1.70%.
+In contrast, the estimated Jewish population in the Diaspora decreased from the revised 8,052,000 to 8,041,800-a decrease of 10,200, or -0.13%.
+These changes reflect continuing Jewish emigration from the former Soviet Union (FSU), and to a lesser extent from France, from the small remnants of Jewish communities in Moslem countries, and from other countries, and the internal decrease due to an excess of deaths over births typical of the aggregate of Diaspora Jewry.
+In the absence of final accountancy for 2018 we know that in 2017, of a total increase of 108,400 core Jews in Israel, 96,700 reflected the balance of births and deaths, and 11,700 reflected the estimated Israel-Diaspora net migration balance (immigration minus emigration) and to a minor extent net conversion to Judaism (Israel Central Bureau of Statistics annual; Fisher 2015 and 2019; Nissim 2018).
 Israel's net migration balance includes tourists who changed their status to immigrants, returning Israelis, and Israeli citizens born abroad who entered Israel for the first time.
-Therefore, internal demographic change produced 87% of the total Jewish population growth in Israel.
-According to the Jewish population estimates reported here, almost all of the Diaspora's estimated decrease is explained by a negative migration balance.
-This quite certainly fails to take into account the actually negative vital balance in most countries, resulting in higher than real population estimates for the aggregate of Diaspora Jewry.
+Therefore, internal demographic change produced 89.2% of the total Jewish population growth in Israel.
+According to these estimates almost all of the Diaspora's estimated decrease is explained by a negative migration balance.
+This guite certainly underestimates the actually negative vital balance in most countries, resulting in higher than real population estimates for the aggregate of Diaspora Jewry.
 Adjustments could be needed in the future.